Operation Berlin (Atlantic): Return to the North Atlantic

 Following the encounter with SL 67, Lütjens decided to return to the convoy route between Halifax and the United Kingdom.
 While sailing north-west Scharnhorst sank the unescorted merchant vessel SS Marathon on 9 March.
 By this time both battleships were suffering from serious mechanical problems.
 Some of Gneisenau's auxiliary systems needed maintenance that was estimated to take four weeks to complete.
 Scharnhorst was in worse condition, as her boiler superheaters were defective and the pipes that moved steam around the engines had been damaged.
 The battleships refuelled and received provisions from the supply ships Ermland and Uckermark during 11 and 12 March.
-Lütjens retained both vessels with the battle group to extend the area it could search as it progressed north.
+Lütjens retained both vessels as scouts with the battle group to extend the area it could search as it progressed north.
 Together, they were able to search for shipping along a 120 mi front.

-Ships of the Home Fleet were sortied again in response to the presence of the German battleships in the Atlantic.
+Ships of the Home Fleet sortied again in response to the presence of the German battleships in the Atlantic.
 The battleships HMS King George V and Rodney were assigned to escort convoys leaving Halifax on 17 and 21 March.
 Tovey put to sea on Nelson which, accompanied by the cruiser HMS Nigeria and two destroyers, took up a position south of Iceland to intercept any raiders that were attempting to return to Germany.